Summer Day Camp Handbook

 • Respect the environment and the equipment

-In the event of extreme behaviour that poses a risk to the safety and well-being of participants, the public or property, immediate removal from the program may be required.
-In partner-led camps, Saanich staff and contractors will work together to maintain respectful behaviour standards in all situations.
+In the event of extreme behaviour that poses a risk to the safety and well-being of participants or staff, the public, or property, immediate action will be taken.

 For more information regarding behaviour expectations and the Camper Code of Conduct, please contact your camp supervisor.

-If your child is attending camps that include swimming in our recreation centres, here’s what you need to know:
+If your child will be swimming with their camp, here is what you need to know:

 Campers 7yrs and under:

-• At Saanich Commonwealth Place, campers 7yrs and under will be required to wear a PFD regardless of ability and will swim in small groups.
+Campers 7yrs and under regardless of swim ability must wear a PFD and will swim in small groups.

 Campers 8yrs and older: